elixirschool/elixirschool/en/lessons/specifics/plug.md

 Let's take a look at this plug in action!
 Go ahead and crash your local server (rember, that's done by pressing `ctrl + c` twice).
 Then restart the server (`mix run --no-halt`).
 Now go to <http://127.0.0.1:8080/upload> in your browser and you'll see that the page simply isn't working.
-We're not even getting our 'Oops!' message.
+You'll just see a default error page provided by your browser.

 Now let's add our required params by going to <http://127.0.0.1:8080/upload?content=thing1&mimetype=thing2>.
 Now we should see our 'Uploaded' message.

-It's not great that when we throw an error we don't get _any_ page, but we'll deal with how to handle errors with plugs later.
+It's not great that when we raise an error, we don't get _any_ page.
+We'll look at how to handle errors with plugs later.

 ## Making The HTTP Port Configurable